andreasvirkus/cottage/src/contact.md

 menu-order: 5
 ---

 ### So you want to get in touch?
-Tough luck, 'cause I'm always...
+Tough luck, 'cause...

-looking for interesting small(ish?) projects to tinker on, so let me know if you'd like to collab!
+ I'm always looking for interesting small(ish?) projects to tinker on, so let me know if you'd like to collab!

 Unless I've managed to put a contact form here (nope!), just use the social links below!